Zooce/zomb-file/README.md

 "cool person" = $person(Zooce, Dishwasher)
 ```

-If the macro value is an object or an array, you can access individual keys or indexes (and even the keys or indexes of nested objects and arrays), with a `.` followed by either the key or index you want to access.
+If the macro's value is an object or an array, you can access individual keys or indexes (and even the keys or indexes of nested objects and arrays) with the macro expression followed by a `.` and then either the key or index you want to access.

 ```
 $person(name, job) = {